 As the Area Agency on Aging for Miami-Dade and Monroe Counties, the Alliance for Aging is responsible for administering over \$60 million in federal, state, and local funding.
-Agency administration costs represent 4.25% of total agency costs.
 Our primary role is to ensure accountability and oversight of 25 contracted providers delivering home- and community-based services for older adults.
 These dedicated contractors offer a range of essential services, including meals, homemaker assistance, personal care, transportation, adult day care, respite care, legal assistance, counseling, caregiver support, nutrition counseling, and more.
 To guarantee compliance with federal and state program regulations, the Alliance conducts annual monitoring of these agencies.